tscholze/swift-enum-based-control-styling-demo/README.md

 ## What's this?
-This is a simple demo project for my self to play around with enum based styles for `UIControls` while using the Interface Builder.
+This is a simple demo project for my self to play around with enum based styles for all `UIControls` realted controls while using the Interface Builder.

 ## Features
 1. It compiles
-1. It has a, for normal, pressed and disabled, styled UIButton
+1. It has a, for normal, pressed and disabled, styled `UIButton`

 ## How to run
 1. Run the project